Faculty Scholarship Program

 Who is eligible?

-Applications are accepted from all non-tenure track VUSN faculty.
+Applications are accepted from all non-tenure track full-time VUSN faculty.
 It is recommended that faculty complete one funded project prior to applying for another.
 All funded faculty must agree to a 12 month commitment to VUSN post project completion.

 What are the expected outcomes?